CMurtagh-LGTM/CMurtagh-LGTM.github.io/_posts/2025-05-22-Turnip-Fodder.md

 has good guides on how to make some basic models from Perry
 Miniatures kits and photos
-of modles that are much more
+of models that are much more
 grounded than what can be found online.